skip to main content

 Ages

-Monopoly typically includes two to eight game pieces for players.
-It’s well-suited for group play with a minimum age requirement of 8 years old.
+Monopoly typically includes two to eight players and is well-suited for group play with a minimum age requirement of 8 years old.

 Financial Literacy Skills